alexpolt/alexpolt.github.io/src/index.md

     Consistent hashing is used to balance load in case a bucket (server) goes bad.

->   An idea is just a random jump in the knowledge space.
-After that a lot of stepping is
->   necessary to get to a positive result.
+>   Being the best or being better than others is the dumbest choice for a goal in life.

   * [Tasking and object sharing](tasking.html)